Slacklining: Highlining

-Rodeo lines
+Rodeolines

-Rodeo slacklining is the art and practice of cultivating balance on a piece of rope or webbing draped in slack between two anchor points, typically about 15 to 30 ft apart and 2 to 3 ft off the ground in the center.
+Rodeolining is the art and practice of cultivating balance on a piece of rope or webbing draped in slack between two anchor points, typically about 15 to 30 ft apart and 2 to 3 ft off the ground in the center.
 This type of very "slack" slackline provides a wide array of opportunities for both swinging and static maneuvers.
-A rodeo line has no tension in it, while both traditional slacklines and tightropes are tensioned.
+A rodeoline has no tension in it, while both traditional slacklines and tightropes are tensioned.
 This slackness in the rope or webbing allows it to swing at large amplitudes and adds a different dynamic.
 This form of slacklining first came into popularity in 1999, through a group of students from Colby College in Waterville, Maine.
 It was first written about on a website called the "Vultures Peak Center for Freestyle and Rodeo Slackline Research" in 2004.
 The article "Old Revolution—New Recognition - 3-10-04" describes these early developments in detail.

 Urbanlining

 Urbanlining or urban slacklining combines all the different styles of slacklining.
 It is practiced in urban areas, for example in city parks and on the streets.
-Most urban slackliners prefer wide 2 in lines for tricklining on the streets, but some may use narrow (5/8 or 1 in) lines for longline purposes or for waterlining.
-Also see the other sections of slackline styles below.
+Many urban slackliners prefer wide 2 in lines for tricklining on the streets, but some use narrow (5/8 or 1 in) lines for longline purposes or for waterlining.

 One type of urbanlining is timelining, where one tries to stay on a slackline for as long as possible without falling down.
-This takes tremendous concentration and focus of will, and is great endurance training for postural muscles.
+This takes focus of will, and is great endurance training for postural muscles.